Museum open Wed–Mon, Sea Center open daily; both 10:00 AM–5:00 PM

 Astronomy Programs

-Check out the wide array of offerings from our Education Division’s Astronomy Programs, and don't forget to scan our calendar for astronomy events.
+Check out the wide array of offerings from our Education Division’s Astronomy Programs.

 Palmer Observatory